gher-uliege/Julia-Earth-Observation-Workshop/README.md

 docker run -p 8888:8888 -v ${PWD}:/home/jovyan/data abarth/julia-gher
 ```

-where `${PWD}` the your current directory which is made available inside the docker container under the `/home/jovyan/data`.
+where `${PWD}` is automatically replaced by your current directory which is made available inside the docker container under the `/home/jovyan/data`.
 If you see the error
 `Error starting userland proxy: listen tcp4 0.0.0.0:8888: bind: address already in use.`, it means that the port 8888 is already taken.
 Either you use a different port, or stop the other program currently using port 8888.